|

 American wine critics had fallen head over heels for the 2001 vintage from

-Germany.
+Germany, for example.
 The Wine Spectator publication gave the vintage some ridiculously

-high numerical "score" as a vintage for all of Germany.
+high numerical "score" as a vintage for ALL of Germany.

 Interestingly, however, is they do give different scores to wine regions in